neuro-inc/neuro-flow/reference/workflow-syntax/actions-syntax/README.md

 Default: `14d` (two weeks)

 {% hint style="info" %}
-If you decrease this value and re-run the workflow, `neuro-flow` will ignore all cache entries that were added longer ago than the new `cache.life_span` value specifies.
+If you decrease this value and re-run the workflow, `apolo-flow` will ignore all cache entries that were added longer ago than the new `cache.life_span` value specifies.
 {% endhint %}

 **Example:**